QualiTorque/qualitorque.github.io/docs/getting-started/Connect a Kubernetes Cluster.md

   - __Azure__: For Azure execution hosts, you will need to pass the account's authentication credentials when creating the execution host in Torque.
 For details, see [Terraform Authentication on EKS](/blueprint-designer-guide/service-accounts-for-aws).

   - __vCenter__: For vCenter execution hosts, you will need to install Torque Agent on the cluster.
-When creating the vCenter execution host, Torque will provide you with the Torque Agent zip file, extract it to the cluster and run the __deploy_torque_agent.sh__ file from the extracted folder.
+When creating the vCenter execution host, Torque will provide you with the Torque Agent zip file, extract it to the cluster and run the __deploy_torque_agent.sh__ file from the extracted.

 ## Setup